Nexus Open Road Fund

 Nexus supports strong, equitable and just communities in which all residents are engaged, are recognized as leaders and have pathways to opportunities.
 The key to building more engaged and powerful communities of color lies in the connections between authorship, leadership and ownership.

-Nexus Community Partners selected Advisory Committee members through a short application process.
-The committee has 12 members who bring their brilliant and unique leadership to represent the breadth of perspectives on Black wealth.
+Nexus Community Partners selected Advisory Council members through a short application process to bring their brilliant and unique leadership to represent the breadth of perspectives on Black wealth.
+Current council members include:

 HeARTIST* and Spiritual Culture Bearer